jhudsl/tidyversecourse/manuscript/prediction.md

 This time we will also not have any preprocessing steps for simplicity sake, thus our recipe is actually already finished.

 Now our next step is to specify our model.
-Again the modeling options for parsnip are  [here](https://www.tidymodels.org/find/parsnip/){target="_blank"}.
+Again the modeling options for parsnip are  [here](https://www.tidymodels.org/find/parsnip/).
 We will be using a Classification And Regression Tree (CART), which we discussed previously.
 This method can be used for either classification or regression (categorical or continuous outcome variables).
 Thus it is important that we set the mode for classification.
 We will use the `rpart` package as our engine.
 To tune using this model we would need to specify it here as well.
-We will show that it just a bit.
+We will show that in just a bit.

 ```r